Taxation of Shares

 The mandatory withholding tax of 21% levied as an advance income tax payment applies to the gross amount of dividends received.
 This advance payment is offset against income tax liability for the following year.

 Exception: Households whose reference taxable income was below €50,000 (for those taxed individually) or €75,000 (for couples taxed jointly) in the year before the year preceding that in which tax is paid may request exemption.
-To do this, they must submit a request via their financial intermediary no later than November 30 of the year preceding the year in which dividend payments were made (a template suitable for use by fully registered shareholders may be downloaded from Sharinbox).
+To do this, they must submit a request via their financial intermediary no later than November 30 of the year preceding the year in which dividend payments were made (a template suitable for use by fully registered shareholders may be downloaded here or from Sharinbox).

 Taxation of capital gains